enasequence/read_docs/faq/pathogen-subs-guide.rst

 '''''''''''''''''
 The following Sample checklists contain  **mandatory**, *recommended* and optional metadata fields (``<SAMPLE_ATTRIBUTE>``), with a description for each field, to help with sample metadata completion.
-The checklists were agreed by the Genomic Standards Consortium (GSC).
+The checklists are agreed by the Genomic Standards Consortium (GSC).
 In addition to the core checklist for each life domain, the GSC also provides checklist `extensions <https://www.gensc.org/pages/standards/extensions.html>`_ which may have the metadata field you are looking for.